What is Honda Sensing?

 LKAS can reduce driver fatigue by helping to keep you in the middle of your lane.
-If you begin to leave the center of a detected lane without signaling, the steering adjusts to keep you centered.
+If you begin to leave the centre of a detected lane without signaling, the steering adjusts to keep you centred.

 Adaptive Cruise Control (ACC)

 ACC helps you maintain a set following interval, so you don’t have to manually change your speed.

 Integrated with the Collision Mitigation Braking System™ (CMBS™), FCW uses a small camera mounted at the top of the front windshield to detect the presence of vehicles in front of you.
 If the FCW system determines that you are at risk of a collision with a detected vehicle, it activates audio and visual alerts to warn you.
 If you fail to act, the CMBS will automatically apply brake pressure.

 Collision Mitigation Braking System™ (CMBS™)